OISF/suricata/doc/userguide/rules/integer-keywords.rst

     [default]  Match with any index
     any        Match with any index
-    all        Match only if all indexes match
-    0>=        Match specific index
+    all        Match only if all indexes match all1       Match only if all and at least one indexes match 0>=        Match specific index
     0<         Match specific index with back to front indexing
     =========  ================================================

+The index ``all`` will match if there is no value.
+The index ``all1`` will not match if there is no value and behaves like ``all`` if there is at least one value.